Electronic waste: Cryptocurrency e-waste

 According to Koomey's Law, efficiency in computer chips doubles every 1.5 years, meaning that miners are incentivized to purchase new chips to keep up with competing miners even though the older chips are still functional.
 In some cases, miners even discard their chips earlier than this timeframe for the sake of profitability.
 However, this leads to a significant build up in waste, as outdated application-specific integrated circuits (ASIC computer chips) cannot be reused or repurposed.
 Most computer chips used to mine bitcoin are ASIC chips, whose sole function is to mine bitcoin, rendering them useless for other cryptocurrencies or operation in any other piece of technology.
 Therefore, outdated ASIC chips can only be disposed of since they are unable to be repurposed.

 The bitcoin e-waste problem is further exacerbated by the fact that many countries and corporations lack recycling programs for ASIC chips.
 Developing a recycling infrastructure for bitcoin mining may prove to be beneficial, though, as the aluminum heat sinks and metal casings in ASIC chips can be recycled into new technology.
 Much of this responsibility falls onto Bitmain, the leading manufacturer of bitcoin, which currently lacks the infrastructure to recycle waste from bitcoin mining.
 Without such programs, much of bitcoin waste ends up in landfill along with 83.6% of the global total of e-waste.

 Many argue for relinquishing the proof-of-work model altogether in favour of the proof-of-stake one.
 This model selects one miner to validate the transactions in the blockchain, rather than have all miners competing for it.
 With no competition, the processing speed of miners' rigs would not matter.
 Any device could be used for validating the blockchain, so there would be no incentive to use single-use ASIC chips or continually purchase new and dispose of old ones.

 Environmental impact

-A recent study about the rising electronic pollution in the USA revealed that the average computer screen has five to eight pounds or more of lead representing 40 percent of all the lead in US landfills.
-All these toxins are persistent, bioaccumulative toxins (PBTs) that create environmental and health risks when computers are incinerated, put in landfills or melted down.
-The emission of fumes, gases, and particulate matter into the air, the discharge of liquid waste into water and drainage systems, and the disposal of hazardous wastes contribute to environmental degradation.
-The processes of dismantling and disposing of electronic waste in developing countries led to a number of environmental impacts as illustrated in the graphic.
+The processes of dismantling and disposing of electronic waste in developing countries led to a number of environmental impacts.
 Liquid and atmospheric releases end up in bodies of water, groundwater, soil, and air and therefore in land and sea animals – both domesticated and wild, in crops eaten by both animals and humans, and in drinking water.

 One study of environmental effects in Guiyu, China found the following: